 Upon completion of the public comment period, KOBD will notify each applicant of such challenge(s).
-The applicant shall have two (2) weeks after notification to provide any supplemental information regarding the challenged application to KOBD (known as Applicant Response Period).
+The applicant shall have one (1) week after notification to provide any supplemental information regarding the challenged application to KOBD (known as the Applicant Response Period).
 It is the applicant's responsibility to periodically check the KOBD website for challenges to their respective applications throughout the public comment period to ensure an applicant response can be generated.